 Description

 These super soft and chewy chocolate chip cookies are the most popular cookie recipe on my website for good reason.
 Melted butter, more brown sugar than white sugar, cornstarch, and an extra egg yolk guarantee the absolute chewiest chocolate chip cookie texture.
 The cookie dough is slick and requires chilling prior to shaping the cookies.
-Review recipe notes before beginning.
+This recipe is also in my New York Times best-selling cookbook, Sally’s Baking 101.

 Ingredients